 Young adults may enroll in our Learning for Life educational program as residential or day students.
 This 5-year liberal-arts based curriculum brings the best elements of a college experience to young adults with special needs.
 Admission to the Learning for Life program is the starting point for participation in all other programs of Camphill Soltane.
 Learn more >

-Upon graduation, students may be invited to participate in two years of postgraduate work as apprentices in our Soltane Works vocational program.
-Postgraduates systematically explore vocational options and subsequently receive intensive training in one field.
+Upon graduation, students may be invited to participate in two years of postgraduate work as apprentices in Soltane Works, to systematically explore career options and work alongside professionals in a field.

-Following their two-year apprenticeships, post-graduates may opt to join the Soltane Works vocational program as full-time professional workers.
-Soltane Works encompasses several work areas run by Camphill Soltane in Glenmoore and Phoenixville, as well as a network of independent employers in the surrounding area.
+Following their two-year apprenticeships, post-graduates may opt to join Soltane Works as full-time professional workers.
+Soltane Works encompasses several work areas in Glenmoore and Phoenixville, as well as a network of independent employers in the surrounding area.
 Soltane Works offers collaborative and supportive work settings in a variety of fields, including textile design, artisanal food crafting, baking, land and orchard care, recycling and cleaning, and more.
 Learn more >